 Relapse prevention therapy for anorexia nervosa disorder addresses even deeper issues influencing behaviors so that the patient and their therapist can build on existing coping strategies to help reduce the risk of another relapse.

 Relapse prevention therapy (RPT) takes a biopsychosocial approach to eating disorders and examines the possibility that eating disorder behaviors are overlearned, acquired habits cemented over time by intense feelings of wanting to control everything, low self-esteem, distorted body image and a detachment from reality.
-As time passes, the emotional and physical “rewards” experienced by girls with eating disorders diminish unless they intensify their compulsion to lose weight.
-Consequently, girls with anorexia nervosa are assimilated into a world that revolves around nothing but food – how much they allow themselves to eat, how much weight they gain because of eating and whether they can continue hiding their eating disorder from others.
+As time passes, the emotional and physical “rewards” experienced by adolescents with eating disorders diminish unless they intensify their compulsion to lose weight.
+Consequently, teens with anorexia nervosa are assimilated into a world that revolves around nothing but food – how much they allow themselves to eat, how much weight they gain because of eating and whether they can continue hiding their eating disorder from others.

 Learn More About Anorexia Nervosa Treatment Today

-Recognized as one of the leading eating disorders treatment centers in the U.S., Clementine takes a holistic, integrated approach to addressing the many mental and physical issues affecting adolescent girls with anorexia nervosa.
+Recognized as one of the leading eating disorders treatment centers in the U.S., Clementine takes a holistic, integrated approach to addressing the many mental and physical issues affecting adolescents with anorexia nervosa.
 We also focus on treating dual diagnosis disorders with professionally developed therapeutic programs personalized to exceed the needs of individual patients.
 Our comprehensive biopsychosocial model supporting a variety of experiential and cognitive behavioral therapies works to improve a patient’s physical wellness, mental health, self-esteem and relationships with parents, siblings, and friends.
 Call us today for more information about our residential treatment centers.